KnowEnG/KN_Builder/docs/createsrc.rst

 Writing the Class
 =================

-TODO: which directory?
 The easiest way to create a new SrcClass is by modifying an existing one to suit your needs.
 If there is already a source that has the same or similar format as the one you are trying to add, you can start with that.
 This will mean that you have a good starting point for the :code:`table()` method, which is the most complex part of each srcClass.
+SrcClasses can be found in the src/code/srcClass/ directory, and that is also where new ones should go.

 The :code:`__init__()` Method
 -----------------------------